CharlesCoster/ada-project-terrorism-impact/README.md

  - [ ] From our results start thinking on how we can present this datastory.
  - [ ] Set up the internal milestones for MS3.

-## Questions for TA -> tout le monde
+## Questions for TA
-Is the project too ambitious ?
-Do we have too many sources ?
+- Is the project too ambitious ?
+Should we focus on one/two sources or is this ok ?
+- In terms of visualization and analysis, which aspect is the most important one?
+- Is it possible to get tweets from a certain period and location ?